High Town, Luton: Sport and leisure

 Bedfordshire County Cricket Club plays some of its matches at Wardown Park, which is within the High Town ward boundary.
 The ground is also home to Luton Town and Indians Cricket Club, who introduced future England cricket star Monty Panesar to the game.
 Before graduating to first class cricket, Panesar also played for Bedfordshire CCC.

 Hightown Community Sports & Arts Centre, Concorde Street, run by Active Luton, a Community Wellbeing Trust, offers a variety of sport and fitness activities.
 Luton Gymnastics Club is also based in Concorde Street.

-The Hightown Club on Oxen Road is a traditional social club with a bar and a function hall with a stage.
-The club is affiliated to the Working Men's Club and Institute Union (CIU).

 A range of dance classes is available at Tina's School of Dance on Taylor Street, as well as acrobatics, musical theatre and drama.

 Luton Town Bowling Club on Bowling Green Lane was founded in 1907 and had six outdoor grass rinks.
 The club announced in 2021 that it was leaving Bowling Green Lane and would in future be sharing facilities with Ashcroft Bowls Club in Stopsley.
 Wardown Park Bowls Club was disbanded in 2021 due to falling membership; an adventure golf course has been created on the green.
 Wardown Park also has four tennis courts, an outdoor table tennis table and a basketball area.